citizenspress/campuscoalition2/content/post/osapmodule.md

 ---
+categories:
+- News
+date: "2020-05-22"
+description: Ontario Student Assistance Program (OSAP) applications for the 2020-2021 academic year opened on May 20.
+The application now requires students to complete a mandatory “information module” that purports to highlight financial literacy.
-title: "New OSAP “information module” does nothing to address financial barriers to post-secondary education | CFS Ontario"
+  Students are disappointed in this addition to the OSAP application process, which is both patronizing and does not address the true financial barriers to post-secondary education.
-date: 2020-05-22
-toc: true
 linktitle: OSAP Module
+tags: null
 thumbnail: /img/student-covid.jpg
-description: "Ontario Student Assistance Program (OSAP) applications for the 2020-2021 academic year opened on May 20.
-The application now requires students to complete a mandatory “information module” that purports to highlight financial literacy.
-Students are disappointed in this addition to the OSAP application process, which is both patronizing and does not address the true financial barriers to post-secondary education."
-categories:
-- "News"
-tags:
+title: New OSAP “information module” does nothing to address financial barriers to post-secondary education | CFS Ontario
+toc: true
 ---

 [Originally published by the CFS Ontario](https://cfsontario.ca/2020/05/22/new-osap-information-module-does-nothing-to-address-financial-barriers-to-post-secondary-education/)